jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 ```
 Note, to use top-level await you'll need to rename `wdio.conf.ts` to `wdio.conf.mts` so it's loaded as an ESM module.

-You can see the [sample plugin](https://github.com/jesse-r-s-hines/wdio-obsidian-service-sample-plugin) for more
-examples of how to write your wdio conf and e2e tests.
+You can see the [sample plugin](https://github.com/jesse-r-s-hines/wdio-obsidian-service-sample-plugin) for more examples of how to write your wdio.conf and e2e tests.

 ### Platform Support

 `wdio-obsidian-service` works on Windows, Linux, and MacOS.

-On Windows, you'll need to install [7zip](https://www.7-zip.org) and add it to the PATH so the service can extract the
+On Windows, you'll need to install [7zip](https://www.7-zip.org) and add it to the PATH so the service can extract the Obsidian installer.
-Obsidian installer.
 Windows firewall will sometimes complain about NodeJS, you can just cancel the popup it makes.

-Currently `wdio-obsidian-service` only works for Obsidian Desktop.
-Testing Obsidian Mobile may be added in the future
-using WDIO + Appium.

 ### Test Frameworks

-WebdriverIO can run tests using [Mocha](https://mochajs.org), [Jasmine](https://jasmine.github.io), and
+WebdriverIO can run tests using [Mocha](https://mochajs.org), [Jasmine](https://jasmine.github.io), and [Cucumber](https://cucumber.io/).
-[Cucumber](https://cucumber.io/).
 Mocha is the easiest to set up and is used in all the wdio-obsidian-service examples.
-Mocha can also run your unit tests, typically with the addition of an assertion library like
-[Chai](https://www.chaijs.com).
-You can't run WebdriverIO using [Jest](https://jestjs.io), but if you already have Jest
-unit tests (or just prefer Jest) you can easily continue using Jest for your unit tests and Mocha just for your e2e
-tests.
-The built-in WebdriverIO [expect](https://webdriver.io/docs/api/expect-webdriverio) is very similar to Jest
-matchers, so should be familiar to use.
+Mocha can also run your unit tests, typically with the addition of an assertion library like [Chai](https://www.chaijs.com).
+You can't run WebdriverIO using [Jest](https://jestjs.io), but if you already have Jest unit tests (or just prefer Jest) you can easily continue using Jest for your unit tests and Mocha just for your e2e tests.
+The built-in WebdriverIO [expect](https://webdriver.io/docs/api/expect-webdriverio) is very similar to Jest matchers, so should be familiar to use.

 ## Usage

 ### Obsidian App vs Installer Versions

-Obsidian is distributed in two parts, the "installer" which is the executable containing Electron, and the "app" which
-is a bundle of JavaScript containing the Obsidian code.
-Obsidian's self-update system only updates the app JS bundle,
-and not the base installer/Electron version.
-This makes Obsidian's auto-update fast as it only needs to download a few
-MiB of JS instead of all of Electron.
-But, it means different users with the same Obsidian app version may be running on
-different versions of Electron, which can cause subtle differences in plugin behavior.
+Obsidian is distributed in two parts, the "installer" which is the executable containing Electron, and the "app" which is a bundle of JavaScript containing the Obsidian code.
+Obsidian's self-update system only updates the app JS bundle, and not the base installer/Electron version.
+This makes Obsidian's auto-update fast as it only needs to download a few MiB of JS instead of all of Electron.
+But, it means different users with the same Obsidian app version may be running on different versions of Electron, which can cause subtle differences in plugin behavior.

-You can check your current Obsidian app and installer versions in the General settings tab.

 You can specify both `appVersion` and `installerVersion` in your `wdio.conf.mts` capabilities section.

 To set the app version use `browserVersion` or `'wdio:obsidianOptions'.appVersion`.
 It can be set to one of:
 - a specific version string like "1.7.7"
 - "latest": run the latest non-beta Obsidian version
 - "latest-beta": run the latest beta Obsidian version (or latest is there is no current beta)
-    - To download Obsidian beta versions you'll need to have an Obsidian account with Catalyst and set the
-      `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD` environment variables.
+    - To download Obsidian beta versions you'll need to have an Obsidian account with Catalyst and set the `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD` environment variables.
 2FA needs to be disabled.
 - "earliest": run the `minAppVersion` set in your plugin's `manifest.json`

 To set the installer version use `'wdio:obsidianOptions'.installerVersion`.
 It can be set to one of: